Information Assurance

 As you can see, a penetration test is significantly more in-depth than a vulnerability assessment.
 While a penetration test generally includes an initial automated vulnerability scan, it’s the manual exploitation of those vulnerabilities that requires a wide range of skills and time.

 Think of a vulnerability assessment as a one-size-fits-all high-level automated scan that picks up the most common vulnerabilities.
-It’s cheaper and quicker because it isn’t resource intensive and could be considered as a health check (like running a virus scan on a laptop, but across a whole network).
+It’s cheaper and quicker because it isn’t resource intensive and is essentially a system health check (like running a virus scan on a laptop).

 While a vulnerability assessment is often conducted as a mandatory exercise as part of complying with regulatory requirements, such as PCI DSS or ISO 27001, it is strongly recommended that vulnerability assessments are conducted regularly; on all new devices before deployment and again throughout the year (like a fire drill).